-Record your sales.
-This was traditionally done by writing them into a cash book or punching them into a spreadsheet.
-Business owners are now more likely to download sales data directly into their books from point-of-sale or invoicing software.
+Keep track of your sales.
+Traditionally, this was accomplished by entering them into a cash book or punching them into a spreadsheet.
+However, business owners are increasingly downloading sales data from point-of-sale or invoicing software directly into their books.

-Record your transactions.
-Every business-related purchase needs to be noted.
-You should also hold onto the proof of purchase if you plan to claim that expense as a tax deduction.
-Again, you can write these details into a book or spreadsheet.
-Or you can automate the task so all the debits from your business bank account stream into your bookkeeping software.
+Keep track of your transactions.
+Every business purchase must be documented.
+If you plan to claim that expense as a tax deduction, keep the evidence of purchase as well.
+You can record these facts in a book or spreadsheet once more.
+Alternatively, you can automate the process so that all debits from your business bank account go into your accounting software.

 Reconciling every transaction

-Reconciliation involves regularly cross-referencing your business books against your bank statements to check that the transactions and balances match – and identifying the reasons if they don’t.
-Often bank fees, interest payments, deposits, and payments that haven’t yet hit your bank accounts will need to be accounted for.
+The process of reconciling your business’s accounts requires making routine comparisons between those books and your bank statements to check that all of the transactions and balances are accurate – and identifying why they aren’t if they aren’t.
+Take into consideration any bank fees, interest payments, deposits, and payments that have not yet been made to your bank accounts.

 Other small business bookkeeping duties